AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Hydraulic_Flocculation_Solution.md

 ### 9)
-What is the minimum channel width given the additional constraint that it be constructable?
+What is the minimum channel width given the additional constraint that it be constructible?
 Use the max function to find the true minimum channel width given both constraints.

 ```python